belcyangarita/Github_heritability_predictability_Meat_Traits/README.md

 ## Acknowledgements
 > This research was founded by Agencia Nacional de Promoción Científica y Tecnológica, Argentina, PICT-2018-04497 and by National Institute of Food and Agriculture Award no. 2021-67021-34150 to Juan P. Steibel.
 Computer resources were provided by the Michigan State University High Performance Computing Center (HPCC).
-We would like to thank Matias F. Schrauf (FAUBA, Argentina) for valuable discussions about cross-validation procedures for model comparison.